 Component Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones (2) Record sound.
+(1) Internal microphones (2) Record sound.

-(3) Camera light On: The camera is in use.

-(4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+(2) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 23 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 43 .
+For more information, see Using Windows Hello (select products only) on page 45 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

+(3) Camera light On: The camera is in use.